RavinSG/obsidian-cyber/Tools/Nmap/Service Detection.md

 Nmap done: 1 IP address (1 host up) scanned in 14.68 seconds
 ```

 For instance, in the case of TCP port 22 being open, instead of `22/tcp open ssh`, we obtain `22/tcp open ssh OpenSSH 6.7p1 Debian 5+deb8u8 (protocol 2.0)`.
 Notice that the SSH protocol is *guessed as the service* because TCP port 22 is open; Nmap didn’t need to connect to port 22 to confirm.
 However, `-sV` required connecting to this open port to grab the service banner and any version information it can get, such as `nginx 1.6.2`.
-Hence, unlikethe service column, *the version column is not a guess*.
+Hence, unlike the service column, *the version column is not a guess*.